Steven Rose: Critique of genetic determinism

 With Richard Lewontin and Leon Kamin, Rose championed the "radical science movement".
 The three criticized sociobiology, evolutionary psychology, and adaptationism, most prominently in the book Not in Our Genes (1984), laying out their opposition to Sociobiology (E. O. Wilson, 1975), The Selfish Gene (Richard Dawkins, 1976), and other works promoting an evolutionary explanation for human social behaviour.
 Not in Our Genes described Dawkins as "the most reductionist of sociobiologists".
 In retort, Dawkins wrote that the book practices a straw man fallacy by distorting arguments in terms of genetics to "an idiotic travesty (that the properties of a complex whole are simply the sum of those same properties in the parts)", and accused the authors of giving "ideology priority over truth".
 Rose replied in the second edition of his book Lifelines.
 Rose wrote further works in this area: in 2000 he jointly edited with the sociologist Hilary Rose, a critique of evolutionary psychology entitled Alas, Poor Darwin: Arguments Against Evolutionary Psychology.
 In 2006 he wrote a paper dismissing classical heritability estimates as useful scientific measures in respect of human populations especially in the context of IQ.

 Rose wrote the introduction of The Richness of Life (2007) by the prominent American paleontologist, evolutionary biologist, and historian of science, Stephen Jay Gould.

+J. Richard Udry dismissed Rose's Lifelines criticisms of genetic determinism, stating they were straw men.
+A. J. Wells asserted that Rose created a false dichotomy between homeodynamic and neo-Darwinian explanations for human behavioural patterns, and like Udry, said that Rose's portrayal of "ultra-Darwinism" was a caricature of the views of evolutionary behaviourists.
+Nicholas S. Thompson lampooned Rose for suggesting behavioural geneticists were trying to rehabilitate Nazism.

+Death

 Rose died on 9 July 2025, at the age of 87.